snumrl/Splines/README.md

 ## Abstract

 This Curve Editor, written by Jehee Lee in 2015, is freeware.
-You can use, modify, redistribute the code without restriction.
+You are free to use, modify, and redistribute the code without any restrictions.
-This software requires python3, numpy, and glfw to be installed.
+This software requires python3, numpy, and glfw.
-I use this code mainly for teaching computer graphics and computer animation courses.
+I primarily use this code for teaching computer graphics and computer animation courses.

 ## Run